jsware/jsware.github.io/_uml2/32-relationships.md

 An *association* is a structural relationship among classes that describe a set of links.
 A link is a connection among objects that are instances of the classes.
 In the same way that an object is an instance of a class, a link is an instance of an association.
 Aggregation is a special kind of association between a whole and its parts.
 An association is drawn as a solid line.

-{% include pop src="/assets/images/uml2/associations.drawio.svg" alt="Associations" class="align-left" width="300" %}
+{% include figure popup=true image_path="/assets/images/uml2/associations.drawio.svg" alt="Associations" class="align-left" width="300" %}

 In this diagram an order is made up of 1 or more order lines.
 A whole order is made up of order line parts in a composition (part-whole) association.
 This means that an order line cannot exist without an associated order and can be part of only one order.